 Holiday Fundraising – Mixing up your bake sale

-Want to bring a special touch to your next bake sale fundraiser that will boost profits, and help your supporters get a jump on their holiday shopping?
+Want to bring a special touch to your next bake sale fundraiser that will boost profits, and help your supporters get a jump on their holiday shopping(holiday fundraising)?
 Mix it up!

 Homemade mixes are a lot easier to make than baked goods, they don’t require special storage, and they make great holiday gifts for friends, family, neighbors and coworkers.
 Here’s how to make mixes for your holiday bake sale:

 – Choose recipes for things like brownies, cakes, cupcakes, muffins, cookies, gourmet pancakes or waffles.

 Mix together only the dry ingredients.

 – Put dry ingredients into clean, dry jars.

 – Write out directions for adding other ingredients like milk, eggs and butter, and the final baking instructions.
 Stick the instructions to the jar, or have them laminated and place them in the jar with the dry mix.

 – Decorate your jars with festive fabric, stickers, labels, garland and ribbon.
 You can even add “To: From:” gift tags so all someone has to do is fill in the names for the perfect holiday gift!